Gonzalo Pizarro: Execution by the Spanish army

-Ancestors

 In popular culture

-Gonzalo Pizarro has been immortalised in several different projects over the years.
-In 1972 Werner Herzog wrote and directed the film Aguirre, the Wrath of God, a film that featured actor Klaus Kinski and Alejandro Repullés who played Gonzalo.
+Gonzalo Pizarro has been depicted in several different projects over the years.
+In 1972, Werner Herzog wrote and directed the film Aguirre, the Wrath of God, starring Klaus Kinski and featuring Alejandro Repullés as Gonzalo.
 The film reimagines two expeditions led by Gonzalo Pizarro, one in 1541, which resulted in the European discovery of the Amazon river by Francisco de Orellana, and another in which Pizarro and his men went in search of El Dorado.
-Aguirre, the Wrath of God received widespread critical acclaim and developed a cult following, it has appeared on Time magazine's list of "All Time 100 Best Films".
+Aguirre, the Wrath of God received widespread critical acclaim and has appeared on Time magazine's list of "All Time 100 Best Films".

-In 2011 NetEnt, a leading global supplier of online casino software and games released a video slot called Gonzo's Quest for desktop and mobile browsers.
-A decade later in 2021 Evolution acquired the rights to the Gonzo's Quest IP and released Gonzo's Treasure Hunt Live a live casino game show game also playable on desktop and mobile browsers.
-Both titles feature a 3D animated version of Gonzalo Pizarro who interacts with the players throughout the duration of gameplay.